 To effectively address educational disparities, oral language and early literacy development must be a priority before children start school.

-ALNF is pleased to present our contribution to national efforts for systemic educational change – with its Early Language and Literacy (EL&L) Program and the Early Language and Literacy Development Index (ELLDI).
+ALNF is pleased to present our contribution to national efforts for systemic educational change – with its Early Language and Literacy (EL&L) Program and the Early Language and Literacy Developmental Index (ELLDI).

 We invite you to read the Overcoming Disadvantage in Early Childhood Study: evaluation of the Australian Literacy and Numeracy Foundation’s (ALNF) Early Language and Literacy Program Final Report (ODEC Report).